-\section{Applications to Deep Learning - Real data analysis}
+\section{Applications to deep learning - real data analysis}

-In this section we demonstrate the applicability of the suggested mixed SSL to improve complex modes such as deep neural networks (DNNs) with real data.
+In this section we demonstrate the applicability of the suggested mixed-SSL to improve complex models such as deep neural networks (DNNs) with real data.
 In Section~\ref{LargeScale}, we investigate non-interpolating models applied to large image datasets, whereas Sections \ref{RFFSec} and \ref{FullyConnect} explore interpolating models using small tabular datasets of movie ratings.
 We propose intuitive modifications of the constructive methodology originally designed for GLM and linear interpolators to suit more complex models.
-Empirical results indicate that these proposed adaptations effectively decrease prediction error compared to standard supervised approaches.
-Throughout this section, the mean squared error (MSE) is referred to as the prediction error, denoted by $R$.
+Empirical results show that these proposed adaptations effectively decrease predictive error compared to standard supervised approaches.
+Throughout this section, the mean squared error (MSE) is referred to as the predictive error, denoted by $R$.

-\subsection{Large-scale DNN - implementation on CelebA DataSet}
+\subsection{Large-scale DNN - implementation on CelebA dataSet}

-In many state-of-the-art deep models, including models from the domain of image processing, the very last layer is linear with relatively low dimension and uses the squared loss criterion.
-We suggest improving predictive performance of these kind of regression models by applying the mixed-loss-function methodology, which was proven to be useful in linear models.
-The main idea is to view the last layer of the model as an isolated linear model with random features, similar to the Conjugate Kernel method of \cite{hu2021random}.
-According to the results of the previous sections, this linear model can be improved by taking advantage of the unlabeled data, and a suitable mixing ratio can be found.
-The suggested method is described in the following algorithm. \begin{enumerate} \item Train the network on the labeled data to achieve a supervised model $\hat{f}$. \item Forward-feed the model $\hat{f}$ with the labeled and unlabeled data, \textbf{up to the last layer}, resulting in a new semi-supervised data set $T^{\hat{f}}=(X^{\hat{f}},Y,Z^{\hat{f}})$. \item Fit a supervised linear predictor, $\hat{w}$, based on the the training set $T^{\hat{f}}$ and estimate the noise and signal as follows:
+In many state-of-the-art deep models, including models from the domain of image processing, the very last layer is linear with a relatively low dimension and uses the squared loss criterion.
+We suggest improving the predictive performance of these kinds of regression models by applying the mixed-loss-function methodology, which has been proven to be useful in GLM.
+The main idea is to view the last layer of the model as an isolated LM with random features, similar to the Conjugate Kernel method of \cite{hu2021random}.
+According to the results of the previous sections, this model can be improved by taking advantage of the unlabeled data, and a suitable mixing ratio can be found.
+The suggested method is described in the following algorithm. \begin{enumerate} \item Train the network on the labeled data to achieve a supervised model $\hat{f}$. \item Feed forward the model $\hat{f}$ with the labeled and unlabeled data, \textbf{up to the last layer}, resulting in a new semi-supervised dataset $T^{\hat{f}}=(X^{\hat{f}},Y,Z^{\hat{f}})$. \item Fit a supervised linear predictor, $\hat{\beta}$, based on the training set $T^{\hat{f}}$ and estimate the noise and signal as follows: